Series 4 - Armageddon in the Making (A Personal Dissertation)

 34. Many kitchen utensils contain harmful metals.
 There is little warning, if at all, not to cook food with vinegar in aluminum pots, not to use Antimony- or Cadmium-plated utensils.
 Plastic containers react with food, specially the acidic ones, microwave oven emits radiation harmful to the body in the long run.
 In spite of this warning the use of microwave, because of its convenience, has even increased.
 Didn’t the Romans suffer of a mysterious disease unknowingly caused by lead (Pb) coming from their drinking vessels?

 35. Many food additives cause of ailments and death: Vetsin or mono-sodium glutamate that retards mental and skeletal growth specially in children.
 Burglars silence dogs with pandesal containing vetsin.
 An overdose may lead to death.
-Unscrupulous vendors use Formalin to extend the shelf life of fish, Nitrate or salitre is meat products, food dyes, Aspartame and saccharine (sugarless sugar) and Olestra, fatless fat.
+Unscrupulous vendors use Formalin to extend the shelf life of fish, Nitrate or salitre in meat products, food dyes, Aspartame and saccharine (sugarless sugar) and Olestra (fatless fat).
 The cheap kind of vinegar is diluted glacial acetic acid, the same kind of acid used in photography and other industrial processing.

 36. The first case of mass lead poisoning occurred among the Romans when they changed their cups and vessels from bronze to lead.
 Today it is estimated that over 400,000 children in the US have an excess of lead in their systems.
 This cumulative poisoning affects the brain, the nervous system, the blood, and the abdominal system characterized by severe stomach cramps, nausea, vomiting, weakness and confusion combined with decreased alertness.
 Lead in the bone marrow interferes with the formation of red blood cells as well as damaging existing ones leading to anemia, pallor and weakness, and to a severe extent, delirium, coma and even death.